 "If nonretracted DECREASE publications and/or other derivative studies by Poldermans are relevant to the topic, they can only be cited in the text with a comment about the finding compared with the current recommendation but should not form the basis of that recommendation or be used as a reference for the recommendation."11

 Nonetheless, references are made without clear comments.
 Given the confirmation of problems in the DECREASE-I and DECREASE-IV trials in our results, it stresses that there is reason to distrust trials by Poldermans.
 For the integrity of the guidelines and the safety of the patients, we pose that investigations should be initiated into works where Poldermans was involved and which were not cleared by the scientific committees of Erasmus MC in their misconduct investigations.
-Especially those papers cited as evidence in the ACC/AHA guidelines should be investigated, considering that they affect patients and their treatment directly.
+In particular those papers cited as evidence in the ACC/AHA guidelines should be investigated, considering that they affect patients and their treatment directly.

 Previously, further investigation of trials by Poldermans was deemed unfeasible due to the lack of raw data; here we indicate methods that do make it feasible.
 Based on just event-count data and trials that supposedly investigate the same effect, we were able to estimate whether part of the data were in fact manipulated and whether the results were within reason of trials investigating the same effect.
 The results clearly indicated they were not such reason.